 Bring copies of last year’s federal and state tax returns for reference.

 Your accountant does not expect you to know every deduction and tax strategy that could apply to you.
-However, if you are unaware of how your overall life circumstances may affect your tax liability, it’s tough for your accountant to help you find the best strategies for your situation.
+But, if you are unaware of how your life circumstances may affect your tax liability, it’s tough for your accountant to help you find the best strategies for your situation.

-Let’s say you are raising your grandchildren, which could potentially affect your taxes.
+Let’s say you are raising your grandchildren, which could affect your taxes.
 Your accountant may first assume that you are an empty nester and neglect to check for childcare deductions.
-If you don’t know going into your accountant’s office that you may be eligible for deductions or credits as a custodial grandparent, then you also can’t assume that your accountant will know to ask you about it.
+If you don’t know going into your accountant’s office that you may be eligible for deductions or credits, then you can’t assume that your accountant will know to ask you about it.

-Doing a little bit of research before you meet with your accountant—or, alternatively, asking your accountant to chat with you about your life circumstances long before tax season so you can know which receipts and paperwork to hold onto—can save you both quite a bit of time and potential tax headaches come April 15.
+Do a little bit of research before you meet with your accountant—or, ask your accountant to chat with you about your life circumstances long before tax season so you can know which receipts and paperwork to hold onto.
+Doing so can save you both quite a bit of time and potential tax headaches come April 15.